KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-12-15-libraries.md

 This code uses the p5.speech library to make the computer say "Happy coding!" whenever the user clicks the mouse.
 First the HTML loads the p5.js library, and then it loads the p5.speech library.
 That means the code can use both libraries, which is what the `sketch.js` file does.
 It uses p5.js to set up a canvas and a `mouseClicked()` function, and it uses p5.speech to speak the message.

-You can play with this example [here](https://editor.p5js.org/KevinWorkman/sketches/rfUqDn1ls).
+You can play with some of my example [p5 Js sketches](https://editor.p5js.org/KevinWorkman/sketches/rfUqDn1ls).

 # Summary